aeternity/aeternity/WE-ARE-HIRING.md

-Aeternity is looking for fully autonomous software hackers proficient in Rust or Erlang.
+Aeternity is looking for fully autonomous software hackers proficient in Erlang.

 We are a distributed team, we work remotely and our software is completely open source.